London Borough of Richmond upon Thames: Arts and culture

 The Museum of Richmond, in Richmond's Old Town Hall, close to Richmond Bridge, has displays relating to the history of Richmond, Ham, Petersham and Kew.
 Its rotating exhibitions, education activities and a programme of events cover the whole of the modern borough.
 The museum's highlights include 16th-century glass from Richmond Palace and a painting, The Terrace and View from Richmond Hill, Surrey by Dutch draughtsman and painter Leonard Knyff (1650–1722), which is part of the Richmond upon Thames Borough Art Collection.

-Orleans House Gallery in Twickenham displays material from the London Borough of Richmond upon Thames' art collection.
+Orleans House Gallery in Twickenham displays material from the borough's art collection.
 This includes a portrait of James Johnston by Thomas Gibson, paintings of Orleans House by Arthur Vickers and several other artists, and the Burton Collection, which includes artwork, personal effects and photographs of the explorer Richard Francis Burton.
-The gallery is also the site of the London Borough of Richmond upon Thames' arts service and provides educational workshops for a wide variety of ages, using the converted stables and coach house as educational spaces.
+The gallery is also the site of the borough's arts service and provides educational workshops for a wide variety of ages, using the converted stables and coach house as educational spaces.

 Garrick's Temple to Shakespeare in Hampton hosts a free Sunday afternoon Shakespeare exhibition from April to October and a series of summer drama, music and exhibitions.